 Flour, sugar, butter, cocoa powder, spices, and other baking ingredients in white, grey, and wood bowls on a white counter.

-If you like a little extra texture in your cookies, I did test this recipe with some add-ins.
+If you like a little extra texture in your cookies, I did test this recipe with chocolate chips.
 I personally like them without chunks but of course, they’re super delicious either way!
-Try adding a 1/2 cup of semi-sweet chocolate chunks, mini chocolate chips, chopped candied ginger, or toasted nuts.
+Try adding a 1/2 cup of semi-sweet chocolate chunks for extra chocolatey flavor.

 How to bake